 I stumbled across an essay by kitchen scientist Harold McGee on long-cooked eggs.
 He offered a great paragraph on the cultural origins of the dish:

 In his Sephardic Cooking, Copeland Marks reports having eaten ‘Jewish eggs’ among Calcutta Baghdadies, in Morocco, Tunisia, Turkey and Greece.
 He gives a Spanish version via Salonica, huevos haminados, that calls for tea leaves, coffee grounds, and onion skins in the cooking water, as well as a bit of oil and vinegar.
 The eggs are brought to a boil, then cooked over a low heat ‘for at least 5 hours, preferable 6′.
 Marks notes that ‘…The longer one cooks them at a very low heat, the softer they become instead of the reverse….’The whites acquired a soft beige color…and the yolks are very cream and pale yellow.
 The flavor is delicate and excitingly different from eggs cooked in any other way.’

-And in his seminal work On Food and Cooking, McGee adds this:
+And in his seminal work On Food and Cooking: The Science and Lore of the Kitchen, McGee adds this:

 During prolonged heating in alkaline conditions, the quarter-gram of glucose sugar in the white reacts with albumen protein to generate flavors and pigments typical of browned foods (see the explanation of the Maillard reaction).
 The white will be very tender and the yolk creamy if the cooking temperature is kept in a very narrow range, between 160 and 165ºF/71–74ºC.